-Viva Jets Joins African Energy Week (AEW) 2025 As Gold Partner Amid Fleet Expansion In Africa
+Viva Jets Joins African Energy Week (AEW) 2025 as Gold Partner Amid Fleet Expansion in Africa

-Viva Jets, Nigeria's premier business aviation company and subsidiary of Falcon Aerospace Limited, will participate as a Gold Partner at African Energy Week (AEW): Invest in African Energies 2025.
+(MENAFN- News.Africa-Wire) CAPE TOWN, South Africa, August 12, 2025/ -- Viva Jets, Nig’ria’s premier business aviation company and subsidiary of Falcon Aerospace Limited, will participate as a Gold Partner at African Energy Week (AEW): Invest in African Energies 2025.
 Held from September 29 to October 3 in Cape Town, the event is the largest of its kind in Africa and takes place under a mandate to make energy poverty history.
-Viva Jets' participation is set to foster new partnerships as the continent strives to bolter inter-connectivity.
+Viv’ Jets’ participation is set to foster new partnerships as the continent strives to bolter inter-connectivity.

 Viva Jets is implementing a bold expansion strategy in Africa.
 The company plans to add three Bombardier Challenger 604 aircraft to its fleet in 2025.
 The acquisition, backed by $25 million in debt financing, aims to meet the rising demand for luxury private jet charter services across Nigeria and the wider African region.
 The company currently operates one Challenger 604, inducted in April 2024, alongside a Gulfstream G550 and a Hawker 900XP.